Valay17/DupliCron--Metadata-Based-Incremental-File-Synchronization-and-Backup/README.md

 <h1> <p>Metadata Based Incremental File Backup</p> </h1>
 </div>

-FileSyncTool is a fast and highly configurable file synchronization utility for local and external backups, available on both Windows and Linux.
+FileSync is a fast and highly configurable file synchronization utility for local and external backups, available on both Windows and Linux.
 It supports multiple source directories and uses a metadata-based incremental sync approach to avoid redundant copying.
 File changes are detected using a combination of file size and modification time, which are hashed and stored in a binary cache to ensure accurate and efficient updates across runs.

 Built in modern C++, the tool leverages multithreaded scanning and hashing to accelerate sync decisions across large directories.
 A dedicated copy manager serializes I/O operations per source to prevent disk contention and ensure stable performance.
 FileSyncTool includes robust failure tracking: unsuccessful copy operations are detected and logged, and metadata is updated post-copy to reflect actual copy status, allowing precise reporting and recovery on future syncs.
 This makes it particularly well-suited for repeated backups, local mirroring, and any scenario requiring reliable, high-throughput file synchronization with built-in integrity tracking.